 Each class is individually designed to meet the needs of the students and combines practice in these areas:

 A systematic, step-by-step approach to enhance and develop the sitting meditation process.
 It includes breath awareness, use of mantra, and point of focus.
 The Himalayan Meditation style is an ancient tradition which does not require adherence to a particular religion or belief system.
 It relies on the experience of the practitioner to verify if the practices are beneficial.
 It is based on the time-tested practices of Raja Yoga as described in the Yoga Sutras of Patanjali.
 The principal tenets and practices of all known systems of meditation are included in this Himalayan system.
 For the most part, they have arisen out of it.
 For example, it integrates the breath awareness from Buddhist Vipassana, the mantra from Transcendental Meditation, and the postures from Hatha Yoga.

 2. Breathing exercises

 Slow, smooth, even, deep, effortless, diaphragmatic breathing is the key to unlocking the potential benefit in all these activities.
 Detailed instruction is given in diaphragmatic breathing, rate and type of breathing, and posture.
 The effects of the various breathing practices on the autonomic nervous system can be verified through Biofeedback assessment and training.

 3. Guided relaxation

-Systematic and subtle point-to-point Guided Relaxations will serve as the preparation method for both the meditation practice.
+Systematic and subtle point-to-point Guided Relaxations will serve as the preparation method for both the yoga and meditation practice.
 Various techniques will be practiced.

 4.Simple and gentle stretches